azuyalabs/yasumi/CONTRIBUTING.md

     4. As almost all of the tests use automatic iterations, make sure the year for which the test is executed is a valid year.
 Some holidays are only established from a certain year and having the test year number smaller than the minimum establishment year (amongst all holidays) can result in false errors.
+    5. Add YAML files for relevant locales.
+To bootstrap a file, copy the YAML file from some provider and run `YamlTest.php` with the environment variable `DUMP_YAML=1`.

 - **Document any change** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.